-- (4) If a cost analysis study is not performed, or if the study does not result in an equitable distribution of the costs, the distribution must be made in accordance with the appropriate base cited in Section B, Identification and assignment of indirect (F&A) costs, unless one of the following conditions is met: - (a) It can be demonstrated that the use of a different base would result in a more equitable allocation of the costs, or that a more readily available base would not increase the costs charged to Federal awards, or - (b) The institution qualifies for, and elects to use, the simplified method for computing indirect (F&A) cost rates described in Section D, Simplified method for small institutions. - (5) Notwithstanding subsection (3), effective July 1, 1998, a cost analysis or base other than that in Section B must not be used to distribute utility or student services costs.
-Instead, subsections B.4.c Operation and maintenance expenses, may be used in the recovery of utility costs. - e.
-Order of distribution. - (1) Indirect (F&A) costs are the broad categories of costs discussed in Section B.1, Definitions of Facilities and Administration - (2) Depreciation, interest expenses, operation and maintenance expenses, and general administrative and general expenses should be allocated in that order to the remaining indirect (F&A) cost categories as well as to the major functions and specialized service facilities of the institution.
+(4) If a cost analysis study is not performed, or if the study does not result in an equitable distribution of the costs, the distribution must be made in accordance with the appropriate base cited in Section B, unless one of the following conditions is met:

+(a) It can be demonstrated that the use of a different base would result in a more equitable allocation of the costs, or that a more readily available base would not increase the costs charged to Federal awards, or than that in Section B must not be used to distribute utility or student services costs.
+Instead, subsection B.4.c, may be used in the recovery of utility costs.

+(b) The institution qualifies for, and elects to use, the simplified method for computing indirect (F&A) cost rates described in Section D.

+(5) Notwithstanding subsection (3), effective July 1, 1998, a cost analysis or base other e.
+Order of distribution.

+(1) Indirect (F&A) costs are the broad categories of costs discussed in Section B.1.

+(2) Depreciation, interest expenses, operation and maintenance expenses, and general administrative and general expenses should be allocated in that order to the remaining indirect (F&A) cost categories as well as to the major functions and specialized service facilities of the institution.
 Other cost categories may be allocated in the order determined to be most appropriate by the institutions.
-When cross allocation of costs is made as provided in subsection (3), this order of allocation does not apply. - (3) Normally an indirect (F&A) cost category will be considered closed once it has been allocated to other cost objectives, and costs may not be subsequently allocated to it.
+When cross allocation of costs is made as provided in subsection (3), this order of allocation does not apply.

+(3) Normally an indirect (F&A) cost category will be considered closed once it has been allocated to other cost objectives, and costs may not be subsequently allocated to it.
 However, a cross allocation of costs between two or more indirect (F&A) cost categories may be used if such allocation will result in a more equitable allocation of costs.
 If a cross allocation is used, an appropriate modification to the composition of the indirect (F&A) cost categories described in Section B is required.